Ch.5. I- A Baker From Goa, 10th-Eng

 *1. What was the importance of the baker in the village?
 What kind of dress did he wear?*

 Ans.
-Bread-making is still popular in Goa.
-The village baker is important for festival and occasions.
-The villagers are fond of the sweet bread known as 'bol'.
-Marriage gifts are meaningless without sweetbreads.
-Sandwiches, cakes, and Bolinhas are must for Christmas.
-The bakers come twice every day.
-In the morning and after selling all his bread.
-The children run to meet him because they are fond of the ‘bread bangles’.
-The bakers were known as pader and they wear peculiar dress 'Kabai'.
+Yes, bread-making is still popular in Goa.
+The main festivals and occasions are also still not celebrated without loaves, bol or bread-bangles.
+The village baker was especially important for festival occasions.
+The villagers were much fond of the sweet bread known as 'bol'.
+Marriage gifts were meaningless without these sweetbreads.
+Sandwiches, cakes, and Bolin have been a must for Christmas as well as other festivals.
+The baker came twice every day, once in the morning when he delivered the loaves of bread to the houses.
+Then again, he returned after selling all his bread.
+The children ran to meet him because they were fond of the ‘bread bangles’ sold by him.
+Anyone who wears a half-pant which reaches just below the knees invites the comment that “he is dressed like a pader”.
+This was so because the bakers were known as pader and they wore such half pants.